qdrant/quaterion/docs/source/getting_started/why_quaterion.rst

 On the modelling stage similarity learning is also much flexible - it does not depend on a fixed number of classes, so the new categories could be introduced by just a simple extension of the reference set.
 Same is also true for the deployment stage, where you can introduce new examples without any downtime and redeployment.

+And finally, examining the similarities between objects resulting from the model can provide insights into what the model is guided by when making predictions.

 When to apply Similarity Learning?
 ==================================